Kiyoshika/terminal-markup-language/tmlspec.md

 * `<stack>`
 * `<center>`
 * `<group>` (kind of like html's div, can group child nodes together to apply same formatting/styles)

+## Planned Future Attributes
+Some future attributes that are planned:
+* `marginLeft` - add N space characters to the left of the current tag
+* `marginRight` - add N space characters to the right of the current tag
+* `hidden` - toggle whether to display the current tag or not